Un-Led-Ed: Controversy

 At the behest of the Elvis Presley estate, the photo of Tortelvis (Greg Tortell) on the cover of Un Led-Ed was blacked out.
 Later editions of the album have Tortelvis' giant Elvis coif replaced by a multi-colored rasta wig.
 The photos of Tortelvis on the Monopoly-style gameboard were also blacked out.

 The first pressings of Un Led-Ed were distributed by MCA Records in the United States.
 These copies show Tortelvis with original hair and photo on the gameboard.
 Within a month, I.R.S. changed distributors to EMI who distributed copies of the edited cover.

 The original Ed Zeppelin was played by Bryant Fernandez.
 His photo is on the gameboard in the inside of the CD.
 When Bryant left the group after DZ's first North American tour, his twin brother, Bruce Fernandez, took over the Ed Zeppelin role.
 His photo is on the front cover.

+Critical reception

+The Chicago Tribune stated that the album "works partly because the idea is so weird and partly because the band members (Ed Zeppelin, Jah Paul Jo, Carljah, Put-Mon and Fresh Cheese) are actually rather impressive musicians."